Skip to primary navigation

 1936 - Colin Fisher and his mum Neta Green with two younger siblings on the Cottesloe Jetty in 1940.

 1939 - Cynthia Sutton/Hughes who's daughter Desray married Peter Cuff, relaxing on the Durban beach front.
-Sydney Sutton her father travelled from Sydney Australia in 1901 to Durban.
+Sydney Sutton her father travelled from Sydney Australia in 1901 as a first aid officer for the Boer War to Durban.
 He met and married Cynthia's mum Daisy Scott in Durban and stayed in South Africa.
 90 years later Craig Fisher arrived in Durban from Australia to work as a lifeguard and met Cinde Cuff and they moved back to Australia.

 1940 - Riding early paddle boards in 1930-1940 at Cottesloe beach.
 The early boards were made from canvas and were very heavy to lift into the water. (photo credit external)